 What makes a city, a community, or a region a “good” place to live?
 What gives it an advantage over other places?
 And how do these “good” places to live and work sustain themselves?
 Inspired by a 1946 study conducted on these sorts of questions (and that included Grand Rapids) by the noted American sociologist C. Wright Mills we at the KBEI have been doing our own research into these questions.
 Our first article on the topic, titled “Social Capital, Economic Diversity, and Civic Well-being in Flint and Grand Rapids,” attempted to answer questions about how and why Grand Rapids and Flint took the paths they did, but in the process we saw yet again that generalizing about the experience of an entire city had its problems.
 Race, ethnicity, social class and immigration patterns and mindsets all serve to distinguish and make distinct the levels of “well-being” that residents are enjoying.

-In partnership with Fred Keller, the visionary founder of Cascade Engineering, and Joe Jones, the head of the Grand Rapids Urban league, the KBEI will be convening a series of dialogues on “Race in Grand Rapids,” largely involving invited leaders from both the white and black communities in west Michigan.
+In partnership with Fred Keller, the visionary founder of Cascade Engineering, and Joe Jones, the head of the Grand Rapids Urban league, the KBEI convened a series of dialogues on “Race in Grand Rapids,” largely involving invited leaders from both the white and black communities in west Michigan.
 Again, our research from the various social capital projects demonstrates that while by many measures the west Michigan region has outperformed other comparable ones, it shares with most of them unfortunate racial disparities, and in fact is worse than many.
 When it comes to housing, education, income and other measures, blacks in Grand Rapids have lagged behind whites in attainment, and continue to do so.
 According to Todd Robinson, author of A City within a City: The Black Freedom Struggle in Grand Rapids, Michigan, this is not exactly an accident.
-His account of how the black struggle for equality played out in Grand Rapids is both informative and something of an indictment of the city, and his data correspond with some of what we and others who address this issue in Grand Rapids are finding.
+His account of how the black struggle for equality played out in Grand Rapids is both informative and something of an indictment of the city, and his data correspond with some of what we and others who address this issue in Grand Rapids have found.

 Empathy, Emotion and (Neuro-) Ethics: The Changing Landscape of Business Education

 The KBEI is keenly interested in behavioral ethics and the ways in which evolutionary biology, moral psychology, the cognitive sciences, primatology and neuroscience are changing our understanding of what ethics is, where it comes from, how malleable we are, and our ethical blind spots.
 Professor DeWilde researches this topic, presents on it at conferences, but most importantly brings it into the classroom for the consideration of students.
 As pedagogy changes to one that is more affective and wholistic, involving role plays and other techniques that seek to educate the emotions as well as the rational intellect, the KBEI is positioning itself as a place where the ethical education of future business leaders can include a wider array of critical topics and insights.
-Our article The Neuroscience of Ethics is scheduled to appear in BizEd magazine early 2017.
+Our article The Neuroscience of Ethics was published in BizEd magazine in early 2017.